daronphang/programming-resources/cloud-computing/AWS/services/compute/EC2/EC2.md

 An AMI includes the OS, storage mapping, architecture type, launch permissions, and any additional preinstalled software applications.

-There are multiple ways to select an API:
+There are multiple ways to select an AMI:

 - AWS Marketplace
 - Personal AMIs